+Before you travel to Italy, there are a ton of things to read, understand and know about the culture, food and life in general.
 Italy is a country full of wonderful people who go out of the way to help you.
 I have so many instances where I have been assisted by complete strangers.
 Incidences like these make travel memorable and also makes Italy the prime reasons for return.
-But traveling to any country = understanding a new culture and if you are traveling to Italy, it is imperial to understand how your Italian travel can be made easier and enjoyable.
+But traveling to any country = understanding a new culture and if you are traveling to Italy, it is imperial to understand how your Italian travel can be more enjoyable.
 That is why I’ve collated a list for you to read before you visit Italy.
-Also, check out some of the tours below for your travel to Italy!!

 Know your Accommodation: